 The wonderful 1966 Dodge A100 Sportsman, oh for that 318 V8 engine sound!
 Another great car to tow Sevens on trailers and to go camping.
 They call this a "Day Camper", but really it's a very early Mpv.This one stayed in the Rusty collection for ten years, so it was hard to let go.
 But to be honest I didn' t use it enough, so it's best it went to a good home.
 But I'll miss my little BumbleBus.

 Landrover 86" Series one 1954.
 I looked hard to find a good one and this was it!
 What a gem of a landrover.
 The prettiest Landrover ever.
 But again, it was supposed to be used for offroading.
 It was too pretty to do that!
 So back to the Jeeps!

 "Early"Ford Bronco 1966.
 Another effort to replace the CJ5.
 But it didn't.
 So the Bronco went to another good home.
 But I just love these "Earlies"!

 1985 Austin Maestro 1300 LE.
-Not a classic as such yet, but 28 year old by now.
+Does not feel like an old classic to us yet, but old enough by now.
 Good to drive too with the 1300 A+ engine and 3+E gearbox.
-Bought to fix and relive fond memories from the eighties.
+Bought it to fix and relive fond memories from the Eighties and Nineties.
 Went back to a previous owner who craved to have his first car again.

 Fiat 850 Spider 1970.
 Such a pretty little roadster.
 But those MGs suited me better with their lazy B-engines.

 Rover 216 S. An interesting combination of a Japanese appliance, British engine and leather interior.
-It drove well and got plenty of use until the rustbug manifested itself.
+It drove well and got plenty of use until the rustbug manifested itself in a bad way.

 Allegro 1100 1974.
 My first British car and I liked it!
 I thought I couldn't have more than one vehicle at the time, so it had to go when the Wolseley arrived.
 I should have known better I suppose......